jerequin/restomaps/README.md

  - Clicking on the Marker Icon displays information
 	 - Displays Customer and Check-in Counts using FourSquare API
 	 - Can see Destination
+ - Displays Graph in Left Panel from Zomato and Foursquare (10 restaurants each)
+ 	- Ratings, Votes and Average Price for 2 (Zomato)
+	- No. of Check-ins and No. of Cutomers
+ - *Additional Feature*
+ 	- added search input with auto-complete and will go to map.

 ### Exercise